johngage/voteA/content/media/overview.md

 # Overview of major journalism programs for Election 2020

-Create a template that allows a reporter to capture the basic outline of a registration and voting system.
-Whether it's a high school student body election, a school board election, a city council election, a congressional election, or a Presidential election, common elements are arranged in similar ways.
+Reporter template to capture the basic outline of a registration and voting system, with figures of merit.

+Whether it's a high school student body election, a school board election, a city council election, a congressional election, or a Presidential election, common elements enable comparisons and rankings.

-How can a reporter build that picture quickly, for any jurisdiction?
+How can a reporter build a picture quickly, for any jurisdiction?

 Core question | Basic Answer | Figure of Merit
 :---: | :---: | :---:
 Who can vote? | Geography; age; citizenship; status (felon,service member) | Eligible / Total population; Voted/Eligible
-Who did vote?  | Percent by age; by party; by sex; by renter/owner; by race; by occupation  |  Higher percentage is better How are boundaries decided?  |  How to measure fairness, balance; Who designed boundaries?
+Who did vote?  | Percent by age; by party; by sex; by renter/owner; by race; by occupation  |  Higher percentage is better Who did not vote?  |   |
+How are boundaries decided?  |  How to measure fairness, balance; Who designed boundaries?
 How?
 Who accepted boundaries?
 Who can change them? |  Percent by party; by race; by sex; by turnout
   |   |
 How do voters register?|  Process to apply; process to determine if applicant meets criteria; how are applicants notified?
 What is process of appeal? |   Time; cost; availability or barriers to registration; percent rejected